Particles Frequently Asked Questions

 Does Particles directly map to XML or JSON?

-No. A subset of Particles does, but for perfect one-to-one matching you'll want to use a Scroll Dialect specifically designed for that language.
+No. A subset of Particles does, but for perfect one-to-one matching you'll want to use parsers specifically designed for that language.

 Can I use Particles with any programming language?